SGFormer: Simplifying and Empowering Transformers for Large-Graph Representations: Empirical Evaluation

 \textbf{Setup.} We first evaluate the model on commonly used graph datasets, including three citation networks \texttt{cora}, \texttt{citeseer} and \texttt{pubmed}, where the graphs have high homophily ratios, and four heterophilic graphs \texttt{actor}, \texttt{squirrel}, \texttt{chameleon} and \texttt{deezer-europe}, where neighboring nodes tend to have distinct labels.
 These graphs have 2K-30K nodes.
 For citation networks, we follow the semi-supervised setting of \cite{GCN-vallina} for data splits.
 For \texttt{actor} and \texttt{deezer-europe}, we use the random splits of the benchmarking setting in \cite{newbench}.
 For \texttt{squirrel} and \texttt{chameleon}, we use the splits proposed by a recent evaluation paper~\cite{platonov2023a} that filters the overlapped nodes in the original datasets.

 \textbf{Competitors.} Given the moderate sizes of graphs where most of existing models can scale smoothly, we compare with multiple sets of competitors from various aspects.
 Basically, we adopt standard GNNs including GCN~\cite{GCN-vallina}, GAT~\cite{GAT} and SGC~\cite{SGC-icml19} as baselines.
 On top of this, we compare with advanced GNN models, including JKNet~\cite{jknet-icml18}, APPNP~\cite{appnp}, SIGN~\cite{sign-2020}, H2GCN~\cite{h2gcn-neurips20}, CPGNN~\cite{zhu2021graph} and GloGNN~\cite{glognn}.
-In terms of Transformers, we mainly compare with the models designed for node classification, including ANS-GT~\cite{ANS-GT} and NodeFormer~\cite{nodeformer}, both of which are recently proposed strong competitors.
-Furthermore, we adapt two powerful Transformers designed for graph classification, i.e., Graphormer~\cite{graphformer-neurips21} and GraphTrans~\cite{graphtrans-neurips21}, for comparison.
+In terms of Transformers, we mainly compare with the state-of-the-art models designed for node classification NodeFormer~\cite{nodeformer}.
+Furthermore, we adapt two powerful Transformers tailored for graph classification, i.e., Graphormer~\cite{graphformer-neurips21} and GraphTrans~\cite{graphtrans-neurips21}, for comparison.
 In particular, since the original implementations of these models are of large sizes and are difficult to scale on all node classification datasets considered in this paper, we adopt their smaller versions for our experiments.
 We use Graphormer$ _\textsc{small} $ (6 layers and 32 heads), Graphormer$ _\textsc{smaller} $ (3 layers and 8 heads) and Graphormer$ _\textsc{UltraSmall} $ (2 layers and 1 head).
 As for GraphTrans, we use GraphTrans$ _\textsc{small} $(3 layers and 4 heads) and GraphTrans$ _\textsc{UltraSmall} $ (2 layers and 1 head).